ajberkley/cl-binary-store/README.md

 - [ ] Add an end/stop marker so user can read objects one by one from raw memory or vectors or files?
 Or more easily from sap vectors.

 ## Adding extensions

+The current backend stores each object with a 8-bit type tag.
+You can define new type tags and write specialized storage and restore methods.
+See codes.lisp for examples.
+If you do this, you probably want to change the \*write-version\* and \*supported-versions\*.
+To rebuild the dispatch mechanism if you have defined new defstore and defrestore things, you want to either load src/rebuild-dispatch.lisp, or call (rebuild-dispatch).
+At that point all your object types have to be real, so typically this is done in a second file that is loaded after the first (see example-extension-2.lisp which both defines new dispatch mechanisms and calls (rebuild-dispatch)).

+For serializing objects, the default behavior is probably good enough for 95% of users.
+We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance, or to not save certain slots or transform them before saving.
+See comments in src/objects.lisp for an example.

+Further there is an extension point in actions, which are things that can be stored during store and can do things during restore --- this is how the versioning check is implemented (src/magic-numbers.lisp), how we hint to the reference vector size during restore, and how we write an end marker.

+If that is not enough, I suggest adding a new store / restore method on your object type or class.

 See the file src/example-extension.lisp and src/example-extension-2.lisp.
     CL-USER> (quicklisp:quickload "example-extension")